 France’s preeminent progressive rabbi Delphine Horvilleur—who has done much to encourage this kind of dialogue—remarked in a recent interview that the ubiquitous media discussion of “penal irresponsibility” ought to compel all of us, in societies that produce antisemitism and other forms of violent hatred, “to ask ourselves about the meaning of responsibility.”
 A system for imposing punishment will not help us answer this question.
 Advocates for abolishing these systems teach us, as Mariame Kaba writes in her book We Do This ‘Til We Free Us, that criminal punishment “allows us to avoid our own responsibilit[y] to hold each other accountable, instead delegating it to a third party.”
 For Jews in France, in the United States, and around the world, the difficult work of accepting this responsibility begins with rejecting the notion that the struggle against antisemitism requires the punishment of others.

-Jacob Hamburger has written about French politics for various news outlets as well as Tocqueville 21, where he is a founding editor.
-He is also completing a JD and plans to practice immigration law.
+Jacob Hamburger has written about politics in France and the US for various news outlets as well as Tocqueville 21, where he is a founding editor.
+He is also a practicing immigration lawyer based in Chicago.